Avoid These Startup Marketing Mistakes | 8 Tips for Your Startup

 Don't develop blinders; stay on top of what your competitors are doing.
 Learn from their mistakes (like if they ignore what you're doing).
 Who knows, maybe you'll locate a gap in their marketing efforts that you can jump in and fill, gaining an advantage and more conversions in the process!

 7) Treating your website, and by extension your campaigns, as if set in stone

 The internet is an ever-changing thing.
 Why would your website and internet marketing be any different?
 It wouldn't, so stop thinking you're stuck with the site you started with for the duration of your company's existence.
 The content is editable.
 It's a best practice in content marketing to revisit your content every once in a while to ensure it's still fresh and timely.

 If your research indicates that your landing pages aren't converting as often as you want, tweak them.
 Try moving the CTA button to the header instead of the sidebar.
 Or change the color.
 Just be sure you're A/B testing these changes, so you can use the data collected to update your other pages as well.

 8) Failing to evaluate your campaigns

-Directly related to #7 is failing to regularly evaluate the efficacy of your marketing campaigns.
+Directly related to #7 is failing to evaluate the efficacy of your marketing campaigns regularly.
 Metrics exist for a reason, so you can use them to make necessary changes to keep your marketing efforts on track.

-You put in the effort early to set up your marketing plan, and it includes the monitoring tools to tell you which campaigns are working and which aren’t.
-Don’t waste that effort by forgoing the evaluation stage.
-This is how you find out which landing pages have the highest conversion rate.
-This is where you find out which channels are funneling in the most new customers.
-Use this data to make the tweaks to your site that will improve the numbers even more.
+You put in the effort early to set up your marketing plan, including the monitoring tools to tell you which campaigns are working and which aren't.
+Don't waste that effort by forgoing the evaluation stage.
+This is how you determine which landing pages have the highest conversion rate.
+This is where you find out which channels funnel the newest customers.
+Use this data to make tweaks to your site that will improve the numbers even more.